 Taste: Fruit Exploration

-If your child is starting to dabble in eating solids, it's a great time to try this sensory exploration from Fun Littles.
-Set up a tray of fruit in varying forms and let baby examine and smell each one, and have a taste of each.
-You can point out the different colors, textures and scents of each fruit.
+If your child has started eating solids, it's a great time to try this sensory exploration from Fun Littles.
+Set up a tray of fruit in varying forms and let baby examine and smell each one, and and even have a taste.
+As they do, you can point out the different colors, textures and scents of each fruit.